 - Piloted new programs and approaches that have been replicated across Colorado

-The current 2015 CAP tax revenue funds a variety of effective efforts and is currently allocated to:
+The below numbers are current as of Dec.
+2018.
+The current CAP tax revenue funds a variety of effective efforts and is currently allocated to:

 - EnergySmart energy advising services and rebates for residents

-- More than7,500 city of Boulder housing units have participated in EnergySmart since the program’s inception in 2010.
+- More than 11,000 City of Boulder housing units have participated in EnergySmart since the program’s inception in 2010.

 - SmartRegs energy efficiency requirements for rental properties